-The quarter (short for "quarter dollar") is a U.S. coin with a denomination worth 25 cents, or 1/4 of a dollar; the formal name of this coin is a "quarter dollar."
-It has a diameter of 24.26mm (0.955 inches) and a nominal thickness of 1.75mm (0.069 inches).
-Quarters that are currently minted for circulation by The United States Mint are composed of outer layers of 75% copper and 25% nickel, with a core of pure copper.
+The quarter (short for "quarter dollar") is a U.S. coin with a denomination worth 25 cents, or 1/4 of a U.S. dollar.
+Formally it is known as a "quarter dollar."
+It has a diameter of 24.26 millimeters (0.955 inches) and a nominal thickness of 1.75 millimeters (0.069 inches).
+Quarters that are currently minted for circulation by The United States Mint are composed of outer layers of 75 percent copper and 25 percent nickel, with a core of pure copper.
 Individual coins minted explicitly for coin collectors can consist of the copper-nickel alloy or a distinctive combination of 90 percent silver and 10 percent copper.

 Types of United States Quarter Dollars

-Quarter dollars were first minted in the United States in 1796.
-Since then, there have been ten different designs or types that have been used on the quarter.
+The United States first minted quarter dollar coins in 1796.
+Since then, they have issued ten different designs or types of quarters.
 They are (with their years of issue):

 - Draped Bust; 1796 - 1807